X (formerly Twitter)

 Acquisition in 2018

-Smyte Inc. is a Software-as-a-Service company that offers trust and safety solutions for websites and mobile applications.
-Founded in 2014 and based in San Francisco, Smyte employs a combination of manual heuristics, machine learning, and proprietary reputation data to assist businesses in proactively combating spam, fraud, bots, phishing, harassment, and account takeovers.
-The company's technology is designed to scale to complex trust and safety challenges, processing nearly five billion online actions each month.
-Smyte integrates its code into client platforms, allowing it to monitor user interactions and identify potentially harmful activities through an automated labeling system.
-This system flags suspicious behavior for manual review, enabling enterprises, marketplaces, and social networks to enhance security and maintain user trust.
-Smyte operates as a subsidiary of Twitter.
+Smyte Inc. is a Software-as-a-Service company based in San Francisco, California, specializing in trust and safety solutions for websites and mobile applications.
+Founded in 2014, Smyte employs a combination of manual heuristics, machine learning, and proprietary reputation data to assist organizations in proactively combating spam, fraud, bots, phishing, harassment, and account takeovers.
+The company caters to a diverse clientele that includes enterprises, marketplaces, and social networks, processing nearly five billion online actions each month.
+Smyte's automated labeling system identifies potentially malicious activities by analyzing various signals, allowing risk teams to effectively manage threats.
+As of June 30, 2018, Smyte operates as a subsidiary of Twitter, Inc.

 PlaySight Interactive